simonpenel/light_phylogeny/README.md

 # Output examples

-For output examples, please see home page  https://github.com/simonpenel/thirdkind/wiki
+For output examples, please see the thirdkind home page  https://github.com/simonpenel/thirdkind/wiki

 # Using the API: